blakep7/Open-Horizon-Actions-Documentation/README.md

 ### Produced Artifacts

-This workflow produces the following artifacts\...
+This workflow produces the following artifacts...

 -   Docker Images